astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 ## The Inevitable

 We're moving towards a world where if you are white, you cannot have an interaction with a person of another color without it being racist.
-See White Fragility - Robin De'Angelo.
+See White Fragility - Robin DiAngelo.

 [California voted 58-9](https://www.sfchronicle.com/politics/article/California-bill-asking-voters-whether-to-repeal-15331604.php) to undo Martin Luther King Jr's work of making it illegal to hire based on race or gender.
 They claim it supresses hiring of women and people of color.